Upcoming Events

 November 20, 2025 | Art and Culture in the Social Domain | Hoogeveen

 During this inspiring afternoon, participants will discuss how the people of Drenthe can benefit from art and culture.
 The pressure on healthcare is growing.
-Together, we will look for ways to promote everyone's wellbeing.
-To help in promoting a positive view of health, where patients are more than patients, small and larger creative and cultural projects are of incredible value.
-The afternoon will be filled with workshops, meetings, examples of practices, and spaces for collaboration.
+Together, participants will look for ways to promote everyone’s wellbeing.
+To support a positive view of health, where patients are more than patients, small and large creative and cultural projects play an invaluable role.
+The afternoon will include workshops, meetings, examples of practices, and opportunities for collaboration.

 November 20–22, 2025 | International Symposium Culture as a Commons | Bolzano, Italy

-How can cultural institutions or initiatives convert their social responsibility into lasting impact in the face of accelerating ecological, social, and political transformations?
-During this three day symposium, organisations and scholars from Italy and the Netherlands reflect on questions surrounding the social responsibilities of cultural work.
-In the event, representatives from Arts in Health Netherlands will discuss the roles and responsibilities of the arts in the Dutch healthcare transition, and also reflect on the development of the arts in health field in the EU.
+How can cultural institutions and initiatives translate their social responsibility into lasting impact amid accelerating ecological, social and political change?
+During this three-day symposium, organisations and scholars from Italy and the Netherlands reflect on the social responsibilities of cultural work.
+Representatives from Arts in Health Netherlands will discuss the roles and responsibilities of the arts in the Dutch healthcare transition, and reflect on the development of the arts in health field across the EU.

 December 2, 2025 | Cultural Education at the MBO | Amsterdam

 All adolescents can benefit from experiences with arts and culture.
-To promote this, Plein C supports MBO-teachers, educational and cultural institutions in offering accessible cultural education.
-In this event, we will exchange ideas and lessons learned from practice.
+To promote this, Plein C supports MBO teachers, educational and cultural institutions in offering accessible cultural education.
+The event includes two workshops on Arts in Care – Action Research with Students, highlighting art interventions at Cordaan, such as music for older adults.
+The sessions explore how students from arts and healthcare programmes collaborate creatively in care settings and reflect on what these experiences teach them about care and connection.
+Participants will exchange ideas and lessons learned from practice.
 Sign up now!

 December 9, 2025 | Knowledge Exchange Afternoon ‘Samen Leven in je Buurt’ | Amsterdam